talal/ilm/lib.typ

   // Display preface as the second page. if preface != none {
-    // Do not number heading on the preface page. set heading(numbering: none)
+    // Do not number headings on the preface page. set heading(numbering: none)
     page(preface)
   }